CharliPosner/aid_telerehab/README.md

 This repository contains all the code used in the AID-telerehab research project.
 The README below details how to reproduce our work, from pre-training ResNet-50 on MoVi motion capture data, to re-training for KIMORE exercise classification and assessment, to integrating this network in a DepthAI pipeline for running the system on OAK-D hardware.

 In this repository, you will find:
-- The AID research paper
+- `docs`: the poster, thesis and paper written about our project
-- Code to transform MoVi files into time-pose images, and subsequently to pre-train ResNet-50 on motion capture data
+- `movi`: code to transform MoVi files into time-pose images, and subsequently to pre-train ResNet-50 on motion capture data
-- Code to transform KIMORE files into time-pose images and exercise ratings, and subsequently to re-train our network to classify and assess KIMORE rehabilitation exercises
+- `kimore`: code to transform KIMORE files into time-pose images and exercise ratings, and subsequently to re-train our network to classify and assess KIMORE rehabilitation exercises
-- The working AID-telerehab pipeline - a fork of an existing DepthAI BlazePose repository, integrated with our telerehabilitation system
+- `depthai-blazepose-telerehab`: the working AID-telerehab pipeline - a fork of an existing DepthAI BlazePose repository, integrated with our telerehabilitation system

 # MoVi